NHPG Bylaws

 These bylaws may be revised in full by a two-thirds vote of the membership, provided the revision draft was submitted to the membership for comments at least thirty days prior to finalizing the document and presenting it for a vote.
 This vote may be taken electronically, to be tallied two weeks after sending out the document.

 8.3.
 Minor editing and updating determined necessary by the Board of Directors shall not constitute the need for amendments or a revision.
 The updated version shall be provided to the members upon completion.
 Any challenge to the editing shall be placed on the next meeting agenda for discussion and resolution.
-(Note: this means things like adding links to the document, fixing cumbersome wording etc. does not require membership permission/voting, unless someone brings a challenge.
+(Note: this means things like adding links to the document, fixing cumbersome wording, etc. do not require membership permission/voting, unless someone brings a challenge.
 The update would just be posted on the website, not sent out. /lu)